 Americans are witnessing the proliferation of civil government use of pastors, Christians in general, and churches to address problems, disasters, and emergencies.
 When that happens, those pastors, Christians, and churches are required by civil government to violate certain biblical principles.
 Romans 13 is used more than any other verse to justify such cooperation.
 In addition, other verses are, to a lesser degree, utilized out of context to support submission to civil government in every conceivable way (To fully understand the issue of separation of church and state, see God Betrayed, Part One which is also in the process of being reproduced on the on this website (“Separation of Church and State Law.”)).
 Indeed, believers, of all people, should be there to help others in times of disaster or need, but not under the auspices of civil government.
 Of course, everyone, including the believer, is and should be subject to civil government with regard to those matters within its God-given jurisdiction.

 Romans 13.1 first makes clear that every soul is to be subject to the higher powers.
 Thus, even human leaders, since they also have souls, are subject to a higher power.
 According to the Bible, God is the power higher than all other governments.
-As shown in Part One, Section I, of God Betrayed which is reproduced on the web at The Biblical Doctrine of Government, God ordains all governments, is above all governments, and lays out the jurisdiction of all governments.
+As shown in Part One, Section I, of God Betrayed, God ordains all governments, is above all governments, and lays out the jurisdiction of all governments.
 Man is to be subject to civil government concerning those earthly matters over which God has given civil government jurisdiction.
 According to Romans 13.3-4, civil government was ordained by God to be a minister of God to execute judgment over evil doers and to reward those who do good.
 Man is to be under God only, regardless of what the rules of civil government declare, concerning those spiritual matters for which God has retained jurisdiction for Himself.

 Romans 13, consistent with Old and New Testament principles, proclaims the God-ordained purpose of civil government, and that God—the highest power—ordained and is over civil government.
 According to Romans 13.7, Christians are to render to civil government tribute, custom, fear, and honor—where due under the God-given jurisdiction of civil government.